Introduction

 Review

-As a ZDOOM specific project, Searle keeps a tight lease on how these features are utilised, aiming for them to enhance what already exists.
+While the experience remains DOOM at it’s core, ZAERO doesn’t shy away from wearing QUAKE2 like a glove by taking several visual and auditory aspects and then emulating them within a different engine.
+The entire campaign takes place within metallic facilities akin to the Strogg grunge aesthetics, using a dominantly green and brown palette.
+Sound replacements such as picking up items and opening doors alongside select music from the Sonic Mayhem soundtrack further revel at being authentic to its influences.
+As a ZDOOM specific project, Searle keeps a tight lease on the utilisation of these features, aiming for them to enhance what already exists.
 Sloped surfaces were a part of Strogg base design and is thus taken advantage of here as a decorative element and occasionally used as a path to raised platforms.
 Particle effects are placed around electronics accompanied with electrical spark sounds to cut the silence and make a deteriorating environment more apparent.
 Translucent windows and security cameras also serve to get sneak peaks into upcoming zones and feel suitable for the setting, none of the port specific features felt tacked on for little reason.
 Onscreen text used for dialogue and custom messages in ZDOOM releases do however get me worried they’ll be forced and unskippable, but their application in ZAERO is kept tame and to a minimal.
 There were a few odd moments with our character reacting to the most basic ambushes exclaiming “Oh Shit!” where their inclusion adds nothing, but those serving to aid in navigation were practical.
 Messages declaring “Access Denied” or “Opened Elsewhere” can save you from wasting time finding a local solution or expecting a secret that isn’t here.
 Brief exchanges from your superior also keep your current objective in focus, I’d expect there to have been more cases of interaction during later units but those here didn’t offer much beyond what normal progression already has you achieve.

 Visual design remains densely structured with moodier lighting gradiants, keeping a consistent and detailed look across three maps without significant changes toward its stylisation, broken up by a few areas that standout usually when poking around outdoors.
 Few auxiliary colours dotted around can offer some respite from the usual choices, however the sights don’t change a great deal beyond strut heavy hallways and disorganised crates littering them, the latter being common form of filling up spaces.
 Large portions of the experience feel dry from having too much similarity across the board, where a notable room-corridor-room flow is applied to both navigation and combat.
 There’s a lack of enemies that simply wander around or react to noise, sticking to their static placements while further ambushes are limited to monster closets clashing during return visits.
 This wasn’t too much of a concern during MAP01 as the initial progression had me chewing through fodder with kinetic flow, having fun discovering secrets and there being a good showcase of interconnectivity branching between one section to another.
 If only the enemies took advantage of this too.
 Layout simmers down toward linearity as soon as entering into MAP02 however where paths now lead into their own self contained areas before backtracking to a central hub of sorts.
 The lack of dynamic shifts during gameplay soon reveal there weren’t enough unique setups for encounters to breathe outside of horizontal shooting galleries, resorting too much to the same hallway skirmishes and lacking height variation contributed to stale scenarios.